How to become an English as a foreign language (EFL) teacher

-You can take TEFL courses at colleges and private training providers all over the world.
+You can take Teaching English as a Foreign Language (TEFL) courses at colleges and private training providers all over the world.
 They vary widely in cost and length.
-You can do:

 - a distance learning course where you may need to arrange your own teaching practice